-With the lonely planet as my guide, I walked(I seem to be doing a lot of this), to the Greenwich park.
+With the lonely planet as my guide, I walked(I seem to be doing a lot of this), to the Greenwich Park.
 It is really large and well maintained.
 Groups of people just chilling out or playing soccer or cycling.
 You get the picture, hopefully.
-Anyway, I reached the national maritime museum, which basically had info about the maritime history and other related stuff.
-How surprising, given the name of the museum and what can I say except that it was very informative 🙂 Oh did I mention that the building was 3 floors.
+Anyway, I reached the national maritime museum, which had info about maritime history and other related stuff.
+How surprising, given the name of the museum and what can I say except that it was very informative :) Oh did I mention that the building was 3 floors.
 Unfortunately, no pictures allowed.

-At the other end on the top of a hill was the Royal Observatory, which was a must visit, so back to the walking.
-En route, was the queens house which I decided to skip.
-Mainly because, she was in London.
-Well the Observatory contains the GMT line so I can now finally say that I have been to the end of the world and back.
+At the other end on the top of a hill was the Royal Observatory, which was a must-visit, so back to the walking.
+En route was the queen’s house which I decided to skip.
+Mainly because she was in London.
+Well, the Observatory contains the GMT line so I can now finally say that I have been to the end of the world and back.
 Here, I learned a lot more about watches and astronomy than I cared for.
 Luckily, my English is decent otherwise I would have said that I almost became a watchman rather than a watchmaker.
 So after a deluge of info, I decided to rest, at the riverfront.
-It was very relaxing and I am sure I looked like a complete tourist at that point of time.
+It was very relaxing and I am sure I looked like a complete tourist at that point in time.

 So with Greenwich out of the way, I headed back to London.
 To save time I decided to take the tube this time.
 I wasn’t sure if I had enough money loaded on my travel card but luckily I found a recharge station.
 All’s well that ends well.
 I was in London by early evening and the London Eye was waiting.
 I got a jumbo hot dog because I finally started to feel hungry and ended up dropping half the onions and sauces.
 I need a lot more practice to eat them.
 A long line and 16 pounds later, I was on the Ferris wheel.
 It was worth it and I have the pictures to prove it as well.